Endometrial ablation is a procedure designed to destroy the uterine lining (endometrium).

 Electrosurgery: This procedure requires general anesthesia.
 A telescopic device called a resectoscope and a heated instrument is used to see and remove uterine tissue.

-The type of procedure you have will determine, in part, your post-procedure care and length of recovery.
+The type of procedure you have will determine, in part, the length of recovery.
 If you need general anesthesia, your healthcare provider will have you remain in the hospital for several hours after surgery.

 No matter what type of procedure you have, you’ll need someone to take you home afterward.